Frequently Asked Questions

 Who is eligible to submit a proposal?

 Any student, undergraduate or graduate, who is currently enrolled in courses at the University of Florida and will continue to be so.
+The core team for the project must be registered UF students, but the project can involve outside people, organizations, UF or other faculty or staff.

 Are student groups eligible?